varshininentur-git/VIP-C2-RENTIFY-/README.md

 Contributions are welcome.
 Please open issues for bugs or feature requests.
 For code contributions, fork the repo and submit a pull request.

-## License

-This project is provided for internship submission and evaluation purposes.
-Add a license file if you plan to publish or open-source it.

----

-If you want, I can also:

-- Add screenshots into `client/public/screenshots` and update this README with inline images.
-- Create a `docs/` folder with design decisions and API spec.